akshaymogaveera/Object-sorting-using-Robotic-arm-and-Image-processing/README.md

 1. Run classmoto.ino in arduino board which controls two servo motors and a dc motor.

-2.Run colordetect.py on raspberry pi which is connected with a USB camera.
+2. Run colordetect.py on raspberry pi which is connected with a USB camera.

-3.Connect two wires from rpi to arduino to send the commands and another wire for ground connection.
+3. Connect two wires from rpi to arduino to send the commands and another wire for ground connection.